Ticket monies are collected on the bank and are for a maximum of two rods

 Concessionary prices available for those staying on site

 Children under 16 must be accompanied when fishing

-The lake is also stocked with tench to 5lbs, bream to 8lbs with plenty around the 5lb mark, and roach up to 2lbs which have showed well in recent years.
+In addition to its good hed of carp, Front Lake is also stocked with bream to 5lbs and roach to 2lbs which have showed particularly well in recent years.

 As you approach the lake, the oldest part of the water is at the far end where Pegs 1, 2 and 3 give access to the original lake which offers well-established natural habitat with five feet in mid open water and two feet in the margins.
 Although the pegs are not actually numbered they go from Peg 1 anticlockwise to Peg 10 at the outflow and from there round to Peg 20 under the large oak tree.

 Although some may find the willow and nearby bushes an issue on Peg 1 (left), this is more than compensated for by the fish that can be caught on this secluded peg.
 Favoured areas are the entrance to the small cove on the left, which is only two feet deep but where plenty of fish hold up, and to the right under the willow.
 This can prove particularly productive but when landing fish make sure you stop them from swimming under the overhanging ivy.

 Peg 2 gives access to the overhanging oak tree for the brave, but you will need to be accurate with your casting and clip off your line once you have found the correct distance.
 Perhaps easier is to fish the open water or close in to the side, especially on summer evenings.

 Peg 3 (right) is one of the most popular and productive pegs on the lake due to a choice of features and swims.
 Directly in front and to the left depths are four to five feet in open water and about two feet in the margins.
 Anglers have a choice between casting between the islands or fishing the left hand margin where there is an overhanging willow.